holachek/6111-heartaware/README.md

 Thanks to Codehead for [Bitmap Font Generator](http://www.codehead.co.uk/cbfg/), a way to generate bitmap font files from any fonts.

 #### COE Conversion
 Thanks to Javier Merino for [coetool](http://jqm.io/files/coetool/), a simple Python-based conversion utility to generate COE files from JPG/PNG/BMP images.
+We also used the 6.111 MATLAB COE generator script.

 ### SD Card Module
 Thanks to Jonathan Matthews for the [sd_controller.v](https://github.com/jono-m/mariokart/blob/master/v1/v1.srcs/sources_1/new/sd_controller.v) module.

+### Icons
+Thanks to Google for their [Material Icons](https://www.google.com/design/icons/) used in our sprite map.

+### Windows Sound
+Thanks to Microsoft for their [Windows 95 start up](https://www.youtube.com/watch?v=miZHa7ZC6Z0) tone we used for extra retro effect in our project!

 ## Acknowledgements